yaseminates/Optimized-ML-Model-Data-Analysis-for-Business/README.md

 ## Group Name: Bayes-ically_Unstoppable
 2025-03-30
 ### Introduction
 This is a Group Project for the Data Analysis for Business class of LUISS University’s Management and Computer Science degree. a.y.
-2024/2025 - Spring
+2024/2025 - Spring.
+The project was awarded a 30/30.

 - 296881 Guia Ludovica Basso
 - 297061 Alessio Giannotti